ovh/docs/pages/platform/kubernetes-k8s/taint-drain-node-pools/guide.en-au.md

 We will create our second Node pool.
 Click on `Add a node pool`{.action} button.

-Then enter a name for your second node pool, `hourly` for example.
+Then enter a name for your second node pool, `second-node-pool` for example.

 ![Name your second node pool](images/create-a-nodepool-2.png){.thumbnail}